Arbitration: DRVM LLC

 DRVM alone goes in alone.
 Everyone else is released from arbitration.
 This is JUST A WAGE CLAIM.
 They succeeded.

 Although DRVM and I are now proceeding with strike-and-ranking from the same arbitrator list, the broader objective has already been achieved: the upstream actors have been brought into the open, the dispute is now public, and the corporate structure can no longer remain obscured.
-Arbitration will move forward on the narrow claim, while the larger accountability effort proceeds in federal court.
+Arbitration will move forward on the narrow wage claim, while the larger accountability effort proceeds in federal court for the true accountability.
+There is no real judgment that can happen with a shell company.

 I’ll share which arbitrator is appointed and continue documenting this process as it unfolds.